awesome-panel/awesome-panel/docs/guides/awesome-panel-extensions-guide/index.rst

 The Awesome Panel Extensions Guide
 ==================================

+WORK IN PROGRESS: I AM TRYING TO UNDERSTAND AND FORM THIS (as of 20200725)

 Maybe your code base has started to grow and you start to think about how you can refactor your it into smaller reusable components or extensions.
 For example like this user who asks `How to create a self-contained custom Panel? <https://discourse.holoviz.org/t/how-to-create-a-self-contained-custom-panel/985>`_.

 Maybe you have started wondering how you can share your extensions with your team?
 Or maybe even with the Panel community?